JovanS/Esp8266ServerLibTest/README.md

 This is a ESP8266 webserver that serving files from  SPIFFS.
 Server is placed in a Library.
 Also update server is included
 Some utilities are implemented as static classes.

+If you try this code don't forget to upload SPIFFS to your board.